Links on Android Authority may earn us a commission. Learn more.

 Kokoon Nightbuds are the best earbuds for sleep tracking

-If wristwear isn’t for you but you’re still open to wearables in general, we recommend trying out Kokoon Nightbuds (and we mean trying out, as the company offers a 30-day trial!).
-These earbuds feature built-in sensors that collect information about your sleep and sleep quality.
+If wristwear isn’t for you but you’re still open to wearables in general, we recommend trying out Kokoon Nightbuds.
+We really do mean trying out, as the company offers a 30-day trial.
+These wireless earbuds feature built-in sensors that collect information about your sleep and sleep quality.
 Using infrared light, they measure your heart rate and its variability and analyze the data to determine your sleep efficiency, length, and quality.
 In addition, they play first- and third-party audio content and provide sound masking.

 As far as fit, Kokoon Nightbuds are designed to be the most comfortable earbuds you own.
 They’re made from extra soft silicone and, at 5.4mm, are considerably slimmer than the average Bluetooth earbud.
 They also ship with alternative ear tips so you can specify the fit to your ear shape.
 They’re an ideal headset for sleepers of all kinds, even side sleepers.